Enrolling in the Honors College means hard work - but your work is rewarded with a number of benefits from Edinboro's Honors College.

 faculty members.

-the time of application to Honors.
+of application to Honors.

 The Mentor Program connects incoming freshmen with an upper-class Honors student who